 So, we came to the end of today’s lesson about small safes.
 If you read carefully, you know that there are many different safes on the market and a perfect one cannot be found.

 However, there are some models that come pretty close to that.
 For example, I would recommend you to give AmazonBasics Security Safe a chance.
 It will provide you with enough space, and it is fairly reliable.
 Also, if you are a first time user, you will figure it out within minutes.

-What do you think about small safes?
+What do you think about best small safes?
 Would you buy one for your kid or a student going away for college?